Here's what’s open in McLaren Vale and Fleurieu Coast today. A great way to support local.

 Gateway to deeper waters, popular for snapper, whiting, and squid, especially during the warmer months.

-Boat in water with a boat ramp behind it
+Boat in the water with a boat ramp on the McLaren Vale Fleurieu Coast

-Whether you fish solo, or with a group of friends, boat or shore, there is something always biting in the area
+Whether you fish solo, or with a group of friends, on a boat or off the shore, there are always fish biting in the area - this region is well known for its variety.

-From sheltered river fishing on the banks of the spectacular Onkaparinga River, or the productive planks of the Port Noarlunga jetty, through to the endless semi-protected beach areas that stretch right down the coast to Sellicks (and beyond) – there really is something for all anglers.
-Add to this vast amounts of water accessible to boaties and you have a feature-packed fishing destination to explore at your leisure, that’s only a stone’s throw from Adelaide.
+Add to this vast amounts of water accessible to boaties and you have a feature-packed fishing destination to explore at your leisure, that’s just a stone’s throw from Adelaide.

 MONTH